supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L02_Version_Controlling_with_Git_in_Azure_Repos.md

 Git uses the parent reference information stored in each commit to manage a full history of your development.
 You can easily review this commit history to find out when file changes were made and determine differences between versions of your code using the terminal or from one of the many available Visual Studio Code extensions.
 You can also review changes by using the Azure DevOps portal.

 Git's use of the **Branches and Merges** feature works through pull requests, so the commit history of your development doesn't necessarily form a straight, chronological line.
 When you use history to compare versions, think in terms of file changes between two commits instead of file changes between two points in time.
-A recent change to a file in the master branch may have come from a commit created two weeks ago in a feature branch that was merged yesterday.
+A recent change to a file in the main branch may have come from a commit created two weeks ago in a feature branch that was merged yesterday.

 #### Task 1: Compare files